matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 3 - Static Testing/1 Static Testing.md

   * Security vulnerabilities

 ### Static Testing - Benefits
-* Early defect detection and correction - Reducing total cost of quality due to fewer failures later in the lifecycle
+* Early defect detection & correction - Reducing total cost of quality due to fewer failures later in the lifecycle
-* More efficient defect detection and correction
+* More efficient defect detection & correction
 * Find defects that are not (easily) found by dynamic testing
 * Preventing defects in design or coding
 * Increased development productivity
-* Reduced development time and cost
+* Reduced development time & cost
-* Reduced testing time and cost
+* Reduced testing time & cost
-* Evaluate the quality of and build confidence in work products
+* Evaluate the quality of & build confidence in work products
 * Improved communication between team members